msadiq10/Snake/README.md

-# Snake
+# Snake Game
-The classic snake game made using Pygame.
+I made this game back in 2021 to explore the Pygame library in Python.